rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

 M  END
 <BLANKLINE>

-It's usually preferable to have a depiction in the Mol block, this can be generated using functionality in the AllChem module (see the `Chem vs AllChem`_ section for more information).
+It's usually preferable to have a depiction in the Mol block, this can be generated using functionality in the :api:`rdkit.Chem.AllChem` module (see the `Chem vs AllChem`_ section for more information).

 You can either include 2D coordinates (i.e. a depiction):

 >>> from rdkit.Chem import AllChem